Jakelamers64/Portfolio/Resume.md

 # Volunteer Experience & Extra Curriculars

 ### English Language Tutor (1 hour a week)
-CEEH - Conversational English at Eagle Heights
+**CEEH - Conversational English at Eagle Heights**
-02/2021 - 12/2021
+*02/2021 - 12/2021*
-- Responsibilities
+- **Responsibilities:**
   - Tutored kindergarten students in English.
-  - Helped tutee learn basic vocabulary and grammar as well as practice simple conversation.
+  - Helped tutee learn basic vocabulary and grammar, as well as practice simple conversation.
   - Utilized participatory learning approaches to encourage language learning.

 ### English Language Tutor (1 hour a week)
-GUTS - Greater University Tutoring Services - Language Exchange 01/2020 - 12/2021
+**GUTS - Greater University Tutoring Services - Language Exchange**
+*01/2020 - 12/2021*
-- Responsibilities
+- **Responsibilities:**
-  - Helped advanced ESL students become more proficient with conversational English.
+  - Assisted advanced ESL students in becoming more proficient with conversational English.
-  - Discussed more advanced topics and helped with accent and colloquial expressions.
+  - Engaged in discussions on advanced topics and assisted with accent and colloquial expressions.
-- Received Tuesday Tutor Appreciation award for hard work and exemplary performance.
+- **Awards:** Received Tuesday Tutor Appreciation award for hard work and exemplary performance.

 ### Co-President (~2.5 hours a month)
-Peace Corps Advocates
+**Peace Corps Advocates**
-08/2018 - 04/2022
+*08/2018 - 04/2022*
-- Responsibilities
+- **Responsibilities:**
-  - As a general member helped spread awareness for Peace Corps service at the UW Madison campus by assisting the local campus recruiter.
+  - Contributed to spreading awareness of Peace Corps service at UW Madison by assisting the local campus recruiter.
-  - Became an advisor and worked on general club maintenance to ensure members had a good experience.
+  - Advised and worked on maintaining the club, ensuring a positive member experience.
-  - Helped compile course recommendations for people thinking of joining the Peace Corps to ensure they were better prepared for service.
+  - Compiled course recommendations for prospective Peace Corps volunteers to better prepare them for service.

 <!--
 # Shadowing